Location: Bicaz, Neamț county

 After their first Imperial Stout, they took a turn through the realms of IPAs with Jaw Drop, before returning with a sack full of oats to their stout recipes, and releasing Blizzard at the end of 2017.
 In February 2018, they also did a relaunch of The Black Pot, with a limited edition of only 500 bottles.

-While there are no concrete plans to open a brewery just yet, Wicked Barrel is definitely worth keeping an eye on in the years to come, as they are currently one of the most promising gypsy breweries in the country.
+In November of 2018, word got out that they have started working on opening their own brewery close to the town of Bicaz, so 2019 might just be the year when we will be hearing a lot more from them.
+But even without their own setup, it is definitely worth keeping an eye on them, as they are currently one of the most promising gypsy breweries in the country.
 Also worth mentioning is the fact that Radu grows his own hops, and while the current yield of Centennial and Chinook is too small to small to be put to use in a beer, we’re hoping to see them make an appearance in a harvest ale one day.

 Their beers are usually available by 330ml bottles in specialized shops and bars around the country.
 However, given the circumstances of gypsy brewing, there is no core range available just yet, and supplies are limited, as their beers are brewed in 1000 liter batches at a time.
 Make sure to keep an eye on their Facebook page for the newest releases, and their map for the closest shops and bars stocking them!

 - The Black Pot – Imperial Stout (collaboration with Bereta) – 10.5% ABV

 – 500 bottles batch relaunched in February 2018

 – Bourbon chips and Vanilla edition launched in March 2018

 - Jaw Drop – IPA – 6.3% ABV